 I’m really happy with the work from this last show, but putting it together nearly did me in.
 The process I use is very time consuming and it’s always a fight to get a reasonable number of pieces finished in time for a show.
 And for this last one I was up for three days straight before the opening trying to get everything finished, framed, and delivered.
 In fact, I delivered the last few paintings to the gallery with only 20 minutes to spare before the opening started!
 Needless to say, the whole evening afterward was a blur.
 I then had to turn around and finish up another piece for the Juxtapoz show in LA.
 I guess it never ends.
 But it really is nice to be in demand!

 It’s finally quieted down a bit now and I’ve been using the time to review my process and make some improvements.
 Also to plan out some large compositions that I want to do next.
 I have a few large canvases that have been sitting in my studio that are primed and ready to go.
 And since my wife and I plan to move to Ireland later this year, I want to get these canvases painted.
 It would be a shame to have put so much effort into making them -prepared the traditional way with lead primer and left to cure for a few years- and then have to put them in storage.
 I’ve also been doing some tech research into traditional painting materials and learning some new software.
 At the same time we are slowly getting the house ready to put on the market.
 But in our down time my wife and I curl up on the sofa with our cat, Butter, and watch “Sons of Anarchy” or “Homeland”, etc until the raccoon family shows up at the back door for a visit.
 Then we go sit with them outside on our deck and just commune with nature for a while.
-We love our raccoons!
+I know a lot of people would be straight on the phone to someone like raccoon removal Baltimore if this happened to them, but we love our raccoons!
 There is a mom and three kids, but the kids are nearly full grown now.
 They come and go, but usually visit a few times a week.
 Technically, Washington state doesn’t recognize raccoons as pets, but to us they are our extended family.
 I even made a video of one of their visits and posted it on YouTube.
 So if you would like to take a trip to Raccoon Town, you can see it here: http://youtu.be/v_LI_HmR5QU

 I also read all the time and almost always have a few books going at once.
 Right now I’m riding a Philip K. Dick wave.
 I just finished reading “Ubik” (which is very similar in spirit to one of my very favorite books “Hard-Boiled Wonderland and the End of the World” by Haruki Murakami), and now I’m starting “Do Androids Dream of Electric Sheep?”
 At the same time I’m re-reading “The Demon-Haunted World” by Carl Sagan, and “The Mastery of Oil Painting” by Frederic Taubes.